Email Us Today! contact@umonics.sg

 1. Parent Communication: Maintain open lines of communication with parents, providing them with regular updates on the phonics skills being taught and suggestions for home practice activities.
 Share resources, such as printable worksheets or online phonics games, that parents can use with their preschooler.

-2. Phonics Workshops: Organize phonics workshops or information sessions for parents, where they can learn about the importance of phonics and recieve guidance on how to support their preschooler’s phonics learning at home.
+2. Phonics Workshops: Organize phonics workshops or information sessions for parents, where they can learn about the importance of phonics and receive guidance on how to support their preschooler’s phonics learning at home.
 Provide hands-on activities and resources for parents to practice phonics with their preschoolers.

 3. Phonics Home Kits: Assemble phonics home kits that parents can borrow from the school.
 These kits can include books, letter cards, word games, and activity suggestions.
 Encourage parents to spend quality time engaging in phonics activities with their preschooler using the materials provided.